-The downside of that is, for me personally, I’m not willing to edit a video that I produce, once we agree on the terms and I filmed the video, if you want another one you got to pay again for me to refilm it again.
-I send them out unlisted, so you can look at it beforehand and make sure it’s not totally atrocious.
+The downside of that is, for me personally, I’m not willing to edit a video that I produce, once we agree on the terms and I filmed the video, if you want another one you’ve got to pay again for me to refilm it again.
+I sent them out unlisted, so you can look at them beforehand and make sure they’re not totally atrocious.

 Then we put it out there with all the imperfections.
 This way, we get an experience that’s consistent for my viewers over time that honestly presents the material.
-Therefore, when you’re trying to close brand deals and make sure you only close brand deals that you genuinely want to execute.
+Therefore, when you’re trying to close brand deals, make sure you only close brand deals that you genuinely want to execute.

 Of course, I learned this the hard way